 (A.K.A.
 MATZO BARK)

 Active preparation time is 20 minutes; total time is 2 hours.
 Note that the recipe below produces “just” two boards of matzoh.
-The 16 pieces won’t last very long!
+You may want to double the recipe: The 16 pieces won’t last very long!

 Ingredients For About 16 Pieces